Quintus Sertorius: Flight from Hispania to Tangier

 Unable to convince the Spanish tribes to fight for him, Sertorius was seriously outnumbered and he abandoned his provinces.
-He fled to Nova Carthago and with 3,000 of his most loyal followers set sail to Mauritania, perhaps attempting some sort of attack on the coastal cities to keep his forces together, but was driven off by the locals.
+He fled to Nova Carthago and with 3,000 of his most loyal followers set sail to Mauretania, perhaps attempting some sort of attack on the coastal cities to keep his forces together, but was driven off by the locals.
 He then fell in with a band of Cilician pirates who were pillaging the Spanish coast.
 Together they attacked and took Pityussa, the most southerly of the Balearic Islands, which they started using as a base.
 When this was reported to Annius, he sent a fleet of warships and almost a full legion to drive Sertorius and his pirate allies from the Balearics.
 Sertorius engaged this superior fleet in a naval battle to avoid allowing them to disembark, but adverse winds broke most of his lighter ships, and he eventually fled the islands.

 Sertorius heard of, and had a genuine interest in the Isles of the Blessed, ascribing the isles to the Celto-Hispanian belief of an afterlife in the western ocean and learning more for his own political purposes.
 While he was idle Sertorius' pirate allies defected and went to Africa to help install the tyrant Ascalis on the throne of Tingis.
 Sertorius followed them to Africa in the fall of 81 or the spring of 80 BC, rallied the locals in the vicinity of Tingis, and defeated Ascalis' men and the pirates in battle.
 After gaining control over Tingis, Sertorius defeated and killed the general Vibius Paciaecus and his army, who was probably sent by Annius against him.
 Paciaecus' defeated army then joined Sertorius.